KevinBatdorf/replicate-raycast/README.md

 # Replicate

-Search and view information about any game on steam, as well as games you own.
+View your prediction history and search for predictions by prompt.

-Create an account andget an API token here (required): https://replicate.com
+Create an account and get an API token here (required): https://replicate.com

 Source repo: https://github.com/KevinBatdorf/replicate-raycast